 For this video, I used 1-lb of dry pinto beans, which is about 2 cups of beans.
 I’m showing the method of cooking beans on the stovetop, which I find incredibly cathartic.
 I love to cook beans in slow cookers (like a Crockpot) and will share more info on that soon.
 I’ll also do one on cooking in an electric pressure cooker…one day.

 Yes, part of my PhD work is on cooking beans.
-(And yes, that also means I get waaaay more than my fair share of farting jokes.)
+(And yes, that also means I get waaaay more than my fair share of farting jokes.
+Read more about if beans make you fart, here.)
 BUT.
 That does not mean this is the only method you can use to successfully cook beans!!
 Most likely, you and I live at different elevations and have different beans, preferred cooking methods, and/or ideal levels of seasoning.
 So, I have complete faith in you to modify and dial in the bean cooking method that is perfect for you.

 How to Cook Beans Video